Signs Of Sleeping Pill Abuse

 Many people who develop an addiction to sleeping pills have reported increasing their dose after the effects had diminished.
 Over time, they developed a tolerance that turned into an addiction.
 The first step in overcoming this powerful addiction is recognizing that there’s a problem.

 The Diagnostic and Statistical Manual of Mental Disorders outlines the full criteria for clinically diagnosing an addiction.
-These criteria include behavioral and physical symptoms that result from prolonged drug use.
+These criteria include behavioral, physical, and psychological symptoms that result from prolonged drug use.
 Those who become addicted to their sleep medication may exhibit symptoms such as:

-If someone you care about exhibits the signs and symptoms of having an addiction to sleeping pills, whether it’s Lunesta, Sonata or Ambien, it’s time to talk to them about getting help.
-Staging an intervention is one of the best ways to show an addicted person that you are on their side and that it’s okay to get help.
+If someone you care about exhibits the signs and symptoms of having an addiction to sleeping pills, whether it’s Lunesta, Sonata, or Ambien, it’s time to talk to them about getting help.
+According to research staging an intervention is one of the best ways to show an addicted person that you are on their side and that it’s okay to get help.